Page content relevant to:

 • Achievements consistent with the highest standards of accomplishment in the discipline.

-New institutional priority areas for the 2022-2023 (FY23) REP Cycle
+Continued institutional priority areas for the 2023-2024 (FY24) REP Cycle

 In response to the findings of the President’s Taskforce on Mental Health and Wellness and the President’s Taskforce for Combating Sexual Violence and Supporting Our Students, the OVPR is encouraging submission of proposals that advance innovative research and scholarship in the areas of institutional priority addressed by each task force.

-• Applicants proposing work for in one of these priority areas should indicate their intentions as part of the application.
+• Applicants proposing work in one of these priority areas should indicate their intentions as part of the application.

 • Include “REP Priority Area:” to begin the proposal title